Tag Archives: Georgina Hale

 When the power-hungry Cardinal Richelieu (Christopher Logue) realizes he must eliminate Grandier to gain control of France, Richelieu vows to destroy the man.
 He portrays Grandier as a Satanist and spearheads a public outcry to destroy the once-loved priest’s reputation.

-The camera simply loves Reed and Redgrave who it’s interesting to note are not a couple in the film.
-These British actors were in their heyday in 1971 and both portray roles that must have challenged them tremendously.
+The camera loves Reed and Redgrave, who, interestingly, are not a couple in the film.
+These British actors were at the height of their careers in 1971, and both portrayed roles that must have been tremendously challenging.

-Despite being British the film takes place in France getting off to a naughty start with a nearly nude dance performed by skinny Louis XIII (played with wacky delight by Graham Armitage).
-Rumored to be gay the king traipses around in colorful costumes and later shoots protestants dressed as gorillas for sport.
+Despite being set in France, the film opens in a naughty way with a nearly nude dance performed by skinny Louis XIII (played with wacky delight by Graham Armitage).
+Rumored to be gay, the king traipses around in colorful costumes and later shoots protestants dressed as gorillas for sport.

 It took me a little while to become fully immersed in the chaotic land of Loudon, a town in western France where the film is set.
 In truth, a second viewing really helped me settle in and have a sense of what was going on.